ArchetypalTech/TheOrugginTrail/README.md

 This project is a test-case for taking a zork-like text adventure engine and porting it to onchain gaming engines and frameworks like MUD and Dojo, and from there seeing if interesting interoperability between the engines can be connected and experimented with.

-We are porting / reinterpreting the MIT Zork design and architecture for text adventure engines onchain, this model eventualy became the base for Infocom games and such favoured classics as Commodore64's The Hitchikers Guide To The Galaxy, one of the most ambitious and complex text adventures ever made.
+We are porting / reinterpreting the MIT Zork design and architecture for text adventure engines onchain, this model eventually became the base for Infocom games and such favoured classics as Commodore64's The Hitchikers Guide To The Galaxy, one of the most ambitious and complex text adventures ever made.
 To get a primer and learn more about the engine and explore it's history and and the engineering principles under the hood please read these resources:

 https://mud.co.uk/richard/zork.htm